jakubtrzpiot/wmtimetable/README.md

 Changelog for this release:

-- Added feature to create and manage notes.
+- Implemented a feature that lets users create and manage notes.
 - Improved user interface for a more customizable experience.
 - Fixed minor bugs and issues for enhanced stability.